 Sweet coconut and nutty cream cheese frosting combine to make this mouth watering classic Southern Italian Cream Cake recipe!

 When it comes to making an Italian Cream Cake, it takes a true southerner to know how to make it right.
-Thank goodness my friend Robyn from Add a Pinch put out a cookbook to help our northern gals like me.
+Thank goodness my friend Robyn from Add a Pinch put out a cookbook to help out northern gals like me.

-The layers of airy sponge cake surrounded by a generous spread of creamy butter frosting won me over in one bite.
+The layers of airy sponge cake surrounded by a generous spread of creamy frosting won me over in one bite.

-I’m no stranger to baking cakes, but this cake has a few special instructions that are different from the norm.
+I’m no stranger to baking cakes, but this southern cake has a few special instructions that are different from the norm.

-It really does make a difference.
 I’ll be trying this technique in my favorite white cake recipe next!

 Coconut in the batter creates a fabulous crumb and texture for the cream cake.
 It reminded me of the texture of my favorite watergate cake recipe.
 Give our Hummingbird cake recipe a try next for a delicious twist!